jlw252/lab7/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## Disclaimer

+This pledge was adapted from Contributor Covenant.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as